Music Intent and Progression

 Our objective at St John’s is to develop a curiosity and enthusiasm for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may play in any person’s life.
 As children move through school they will begin to explore, engage and then express themselves through music.
 In this way they will develop skills that will inspire them to think critically and creatively, not just in the music classroom, but across all aspects of their life.

-Within the curriculum students gain understanding of music from around the world and other cultures, including Pentatonic Folk Music (focus on East Asia), African Music (vocal and instrumental), American Folk Music.
-Our drummers also experience Samba Music, through ensemble work with our drum teacher.
+Within the curriculum students gain understanding of music of a variety of styles and cultures, through listening, performing and composing, including Pentatonic Folk Music (focus on East Asia), West African Music (vocal and instrumental), Brazilian Samba and Indian music, as well as a range of Classical and Pop styles.

 Christian Values, Cultural Capital and Pupil Premium enhancements

-We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
+We are committed to ensuring children understand the value and importance of music in the wider community, and can use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
 As part of our cultural capital experiences we perform regularly in the wider community.
-Our school choir (currently 70+ pupils) performs annually at: Bradford Alhambra Theatre, Bierley Life Centre (Community centre) Christmas service, St John’s Church Christmas fayre and local care homes.
+Our school choir performs annually at: Bradford Alhambra Theatre, Christmas service, St John’s Church Christmas fayre and local care homes.

 We encourage singing and listening to music daily for all children across KS1 and KS2, as well as in EYFS, with our Music of the Week, and daily Collective Worship.
 We sing a variety of songs during Collective Worship, with an emphasis on children’s spiritual and moral development.

 All children come into music lessons listening to music.
-In EYFS and KS1, the music we choose encourages children to explore their spirituality, allowing them to reflect and respond to music in their own way, through movement, or by describing their thoughts and ideas.
-In KS2 we have a composer of the month where the children listen to music from a wide range of composers.
+In EYFS, KS1 and LKS2, the music we choose encourages children to explore their spirituality, allowing them to reflect and respond to music in their own way, through movement, or by describing their thoughts, ideas and feelings.
+In KS2 we have a “Musician of the Month” where the children listen to music from a wide range of composers/musicians.
 We aim to broaden children’s horizons through music they may not have experienced before.
-The composers cover a range of styles, genres, genders and cultures.
-They are encouraged to listen quietly, and focus on the moment and their own responses.
+The musicians cover a range of styles, genres, genders and cultures.
+They are encouraged to listen quietly and focus on the moment and their own responses.
 This leads to wider discussions based on their own thoughts and opinions.

-We have also built a strong partnership with Bradford Cathedral, who come into school annually to run choral workshops, and a number of our students take part in their chorister training programme.
+We have also built a strong partnership with Bradford Cathedral, who come into school annually to run choral workshops, and several our students take part in their chorister training programme.
 All our children are given many opportunities to perform both in and out of the classroom.
-Live performance include EYFS and KS1 Nativity, parent concerts, KS2 Christmas Concert, KS2 Talent Show, KS2 end of year show and each class performs at either of our end of year leavers’ services.
+Live performances with an audience include EYFS and KS1 Nativity, KS2 Christmas Concert, KS2 Talent Show, end of year Leaver’s Events and Rock Band and other Instrumental Concerts.

 We aim for all children to be involved, to experience real life as a musician or performer.
 We hope that these opportunities make a difference in their lives, and help them to grow in confidence, perseverance and resilience.